What Are Opioids?

 How strong are opioids?

-Opioids are strong drugs.
-But various types of opioids have different strength.
+Opioids are powerful pain reducing medications, and each type are different in strength.
 For example, hydromorphone is five times stronger than morphine.

-Your health-care provider calculates your opioid dosage in Morphine Milligram Equivalent (MME), which is a value that shows the strength of an opioid dosage compared to morphine.
+Your healthcare provider calculates your opioid dosage in Morphine Equivalent Dose (MED or MME), which is a value that shows the strength of an opioid dosage compared to morphine.

-MME helps your health-care provider make safe and appropriate decisions about your daily opioid dosage.
+MED helps your healthcare provider make safe and appropriate decisions about your daily opioid dosage.
 To avoid opioid overdose, always make sure to take opioid medications as prescribed for you.